gitless-vcs/gitless/README.md

 Contribute
 ----------

-If you find a bug, you can help us by submitting an issue to our GitHub repository.
+If you find a bug, create an issue in our
+GitHub repository.
 If you'd like to contribute code, here are some useful things to know: